ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Managing network interfaces for Bare Metal Servers on VPC (Beta)
+# Managing network interfaces for Bare Metal Servers on VPC
 {: #managing-nic-for-bare-metal-servers}

 After you create a bare metal server, you can add new network interfaces or edit existing network interfaces.
 When you edit a network interface, you can change its name, associate or unassociate a floating IP address, or access the security group that is associated with an interface.
 For more information about the networking features of Bare Metal Server for VPC, see [Networking overview for Bare Metal Servers on VPC](/docs/vpc?topic=vpc-bare-metal-servers-network).
 {: shortdesc}

-Bare Metal Servers for VPC is a closed beta program and isn't open to new participants.
-Contact your IBM Sales representative if you're interested in getting access when Bare Metal Servers for VPC becomes available.
-{: beta}

 ## Overview of bare metal server network interfaces
 {: #overview-bare-metal-network-interfaces}